 The Sustainable Potatoes United Development Study

 SPUDS is a community based action research project examining the sustainability of Ireland’s agricultural system through the eye of the potato.
 In 2012 Teagasc, Ireland’s National Agricultural Research Agency, obtained permission to trial potatoes genetically modified (GM) to resist blight.
 According to a recent Euro-barometer study only 27% of citizens in the EU are interested in GM food products and there is strong resistance to the introduction of GM in Ireland.
-To raise awareness around these issues and explore the alternatives SPUDS gave away 1.5 tons of non-gm naturally blight resistant potatoes to anyone who was interested in growing them and documenting their experience.
+To raise awareness around these issues and explore the alternatives SPUDS gave away 1.5 tons of non-gm naturally blight resistant potatoes in 2012 to anyone who was interested in growing them and documenting their experience.
 300+ growers – large and small – across the country took part in the research.
-Over the summer months these ‘citizen scientists’ recorded their progress growing and tending these potatoes and at harvest time they documented the yield, quality and taste of their crop. (find detailed information on where this research took us in 2012 in our SPUDS-NEWSLETTER-Autumn-2012)
+Over the summer months these ‘citizen scientists’ recorded their progress growing and tending these potatoes and documented the yield, quality and taste of their crop at harvest. (find detailed information on where this research took us in 2012 in our SPUDS-NEWSLETTER-Autumn-2012)

-Preliminary findings from the project are extremely positive.
-The data collected from SPUDS ‘citizen scientists’ will be analyzed and the findings are due to be published in 2013.
-If you grow or are interested in growing naturally blight resistant potato varieties we would love to hear from you!
-To become a member of our national research community and share your experiences please use the contact form on this site to register your interest.
+The findings from our 2012 research were extremely positive.
+More than 90% of the growers who responded to our study didn’t get blight and loved the taste of the blight resistant varieties.
+If you have been growing or would interested in growing naturally blight resistant potato varieties we would love to hear from you!
+To become a member of our ongoing national research community and share your experiences please use the contact form on this site to register your interest.